JPCervantes/yomyom-backend/README.md

     npm install

+You must get the following prompt:

+> added 189 packages, and audited 190 packages in 19s
+> 23 packages are looking for funding
+> run `npm fund` for details
+> found 0 vulnerabilities

 Now use the follow script to start the server:

     npm start

-You will recibe the following response:
+You will receive the following response:

 > yomyom_test@1.0.0 start
 > node src/app.tsx
 > Server is running at http://localhost:8080
 > Database connected successfully!

-The first time you start the server you must access to the following route to create the database and load the data:
+The first time you start the server you must access to the following route to create the database and load up the data:

 [http://localhost:8080]

-You will recibe the following display on browser screen:
+You will receive the following display on browser screen:

 > Created and Using yomyom_test Database with data loaded successfully!!!

-You will recibe the following prompt in console:
+You will receive the following prompt in console:

 > Database Created Successfully !
 > Using Database